 Best Historical Hotels in Scotland

-As a long-established luxury travel publication, The Luxury Editor is known for showcasing hotels that go beyond star ratings alone and focus on what really matters to discerning travellers seeking a memorable stay in a historical in Scotland.
+As a long-established luxury travel publication, The Luxury Editor is known for showcasing hotels that go beyond star ratings alone and focus on what really matters to discerning travellers seeking a memorable stay in a historical hotel in Scotland.
 Service, design, atmosphere, sense of place and the overall quality of the guest experience all play a part in whether a property earns its place in our curated list.

-Whether you are at the early stages of planning or already comparing a shortlist, our choice of historical in Scotland is a credible and useful guide, with easy booking options too.
+Whether you are at the early stages of planning or already comparing a shortlist, our choice of historical hotels in Scotland is a credible and useful guide, with easy booking options too.

 Let us help you make searching for the perfect place to stay more inspiring, more informed and more enjoyable.